-There are plenty of available hidden gun safes that are purchasable online, and plenty of brands that offer dozens of models, hoping to grab your hard earned cash.
-A
+There are plenty of available hidden gun safes that are purchasable online, and plenty of brands that offer dozens of models, hoping to grab your hard-earned cash.

 These range from cheap and small (usually the size of a book or desk clock) cases to downright large pieces of furniture (grandfather clocks, mirrors or even doors).
 There are several good options, and as always the community will be there to help you out with reviews or more general tips and tricks.

 If you want a more personalized option, you can opt for a specialized company, like Covert Cabinets or you can simply ask for the help of a carpenter.
 The second choice is only good if you truly trust the person you are hiring or if you actually bring someone from a different location.